MaximilianKr/bilingualrsp/README_DEMIX.md

 - RuntimeError LayerNorm shape mismatch: pass matching `--emb_size` for your LM (base=768, large=1024) or rely on auto-selection.
 - Unstable training with xlm-roberta-large: use `--freeze_first_n 20` and a lower `--lr` (e.g., 5e-5).
 - Unknown label during prep: re-run `utils/collect_rs3_relations.py`, extend `germanMixed_labels`, and rebuild the cache.
+- Tokenizer warning about sequences >512 subwords is expected; the model applies a sliding window (window_size/window_padding) at inference/training time.